ewkt/Vinted-Discord-Notifications/README.md

 INTERVAL_TIME: this is how long (in hours) the bot waits between two refreshes of the cookie (it is recommended to keep the same cookie for 2h max)

-API_URL: this is the root for the api calls the bot makes (you can change to your prefered country)
+API_URL: this is the root for the api calls the bot makes (you can change .fr to your prefered country)

-b) In the channel you want to see notifications in, use the Slash command /new_search name: url: (frequency:) (banned_keywords:) to set up the channels you want to monitor.
+b) In the channel you want to see notifications in, use the Slash command /new_search name: url: (frequency:) (banned_keywords:) to set up the channels you want to monitor once the bot is launched.
+These new searches will be written to the configuration and the changes will be applied on the next restart of the bot.
   - name: is the name of your channel (used to delete it if needed)
-  - url: is the vinted url you want to monitor (eg: https://www.vinted.pl/api/v2/catalog/items?search_text=bananas&order=newest_first&page=1&per_page=10) /!\ make sure the url you use is the one of the country you are living in otherwise you might get notified for items that cannot be shipped to you!!
+  - url: is the vinted url you want to monitor (eg: https://www.vinted.pl/catalog?search_text=bananas&order=newest_first&page=1&per_page=10) /!\ make sure the url you use is the one of the country you are living in otherwise you might get notified for items that cannot be shipped to you!!
   - frequency: (optional) change this if you want to refresh for new items more often (in seconds)
   - banned_keywords: (optional) add a list of words you want to exclude from the titles of the items you are searching for

-OR, alternatively, mannually configure your channels in `channels.json`:
+OR, alternatively, you can configure your channels mannually in `channels.json`:
   - channelId: is the id of the discord channel that you want to get the search results on.
 (https://discord.com/channels/123456789000000000/--->123456789012345678<---)
   - channelName: is a way of identifying which searches are producing results in the app logs